-The directors of the Company at the date of this report are PM Madala, DP Towers, HS Tradonsky and KW van Staden.
+The directors of the Company at the date of this report are P Madala, DP Towers, GT Sayers, HS Tradonsky and KW van Staden.

-Interest of the director and officers
+Interest of the directors and officers

 None of the directors and officers have any interest in the issued share capital or any of the contracts entered into by the Company.